DaveBitter/graduation_internship/end_report.md

 ### Setting up project and Asana

-I setup a brand new project and a new project on Asana, a Trello like todo list app that ViriCiti uses.
+I setup a brand new project and a new project on Asana, a Trello like to-do list app that ViriCiti uses.
 This gave me a global planning and let my internship supervisors keep track on the state of the project.
 I also used this as a sort of log on what I did for future reference.

 ### The design